No-1-Goblin/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>
+* Fixed compiler issue caused by circular includes
+* Added basic screen shake effect when a life is lost